dotnet/docs/docs/core/extensions/configuration.md

 - Instantiates a <xref:Microsoft.Extensions.Configuration.ConfigurationBuilder>.
 - Adds the `"appsettings.json"` file to be recognized by the JSON configuration provider.
 - Adds environment variables as being recognized by the Environment Variable configuration provider.
-- The `config` instance is used to get the required `"Settings"` section and get the corresponding `Settings` instance.
+- Gets the required `"Settings"` section and the corresponding `Settings` instance by using the `config` instance.

 The `Settings` object is shaped as follows: